projector-python-testing/Floppy_test_repo/README.md

 # Simple Calculator
+The math calculator

 ## Introduction

-The calculator is an online project for calculating using simple iperators
+The calculator is an online project for calculating using simple operators

 ## How to use it